ModuleLoader/es-module-loader/README.md

 Run `node test/test.js` to see this built version of the loader loading a `System.register` module file.

+### Spec Differences

+The loader API in `core/loader-polyfill.js` matches the API of the current WhatWG specification as closely as possible.

+A best-effort implementation of the upcoming loader simplification changes has been made.

+Error handling is implemented as in the HTML specification for module loading, such that rejections reject the current load tree, but are immediately removed from the registry to allow further loads to retry loading.

+Instead of storing a registry of ModuleStatus objects, we store a registry of Module Namespace objects.

+The reason for this is that asynchronous rejection of registry entries as a source of truth leads to partial inconsistent rejection states
+(it is possible for the tick between the rejection of one load and its parent to have to deal with an overlapping in-progress tree), so in order to have a predictable load error rejection process, loads are only stored in the registry as fully-linked Namespace objects and not ModuleStatus objects as promises for Namespace objects (Module.evaluate is still supported though).

+### Normalize and Instantiate hooks

+These hooks are not in the spec, but defined here and as an abstraction provided by this project to create custom loaders.

+See the `system-register-only.js` source file for an example of how these hooks are used to construct a loader.

+### Tracing API

+When `loader.trace = true` is set, `loader.loads` provides a simple tracing API.

+Also not in the spec, this allows useful tooling to build on top of the loader.

 ## License
 Licensed under the MIT license.